EU official lambasts Britain's handling of Brexit

 But the Brexit saga has made British people, as well as EU officials, feel exasperated.

-Some 69 percent of people told a poll by Edelman, a PR firm, they felt "meaner and angrier" about "politics and society since the referendum".
+Some 69 percent of Brits told a poll by Edelman, a PR firm, they felt "meaner and angrier" about "politics and society since the referendum".

 Some 40 percent expected "violent protest and civil disorder" in the coming weeks.